Share Subscription Agreement in Bangladesh

 Architecture of a Share Subscription Agreement in Bangladesh

-The Share Subscription Agreement (SSA) is the catalyst of the transaction.
+When executing an equity investment, the SSA is the catalyst of the transaction.
 Unlike the Shareholders' Agreement (which acts as the ongoing corporate constitution), the SSA is an execution vehicle designed to govern the specific mechanics of risk allocation, capital injection, and share issuance under the Companies Act 1994.

 1.1 Subscription Mechanics